 This is the big daddy.
 If you're heading out for a beatdown in the mountains (or flat trails too!) and don't have many watering holes available, this is probably the option you want.
 Advantages include having up to two liters of water available at the start, it conforms to your back, takes up very little space when empty, padding from mountain lion attack (jk), and ease of use (though all types of hydration systems we used were pretty easy).
 The capacity is really the highlight of a hydration bladder (also often called a reservoir) as they do come with some disadvantages.
 For the most part, having a big bag of water on your back puts an imbalance of weight in the back of the vest/pack and can add to bounce or discomfort if the vest isn't designed for the offset load.

-The Ultimate Direction FKT did a dang good job at hauling weight either in the back, front (with one hard bottle) or both simultaneously.
+The Ultimate Direction FKT and women's Salomon Advanced Skin 8 did a dang good job at hauling weight either in the back, front, or both simultaneously.
 The other glaring downside of the hydration bladder is managing the hose.
 Often this has to be fed through a small channel over the shoulder and clipped onto the chest straps of the pack or vest.
-While there are some clever solutions out there (we are usually fans of magnetic clips), especially on the Nathan vests, you will inevitably fiddle with the hose and be frustrated with it at some point.
+While there are some clever solutions out there (we are usually fans of magnetic clips, like that on the Nathan VaporHowe), you will inevitably fiddle with the hose and be frustrated with it at some point.
 This is a small price to pay for a massive reservoir of hydration at your fingertips.

 Over the past few years, this has become "ultra" popular.
 Get it?
 Because ultra-marathons.
 It makes sense; you have squeezie bottles holstered in chest pockets right next to your mouth.
 They are easy enough to fill and the least annoying to drink out of as you don't have to remove them from the pockets.
 This allows you to have different beverages in each pouch such as plain water on one side and maybe a Tailwind nutrition on the other.